 The recalled vehicles’ drive shafts are supposed to have a protective coating, but due to a manufacturing error, the paint on the driveshaft may peel and chip over time and potentially cause corrosion, due to exposed bare metal .
 Left unprotected, road salt can eat away at the driveshaft and cause it to break.
 As a result, and similar to the 2020 Ford Explorer, the vehicle may stall or roll away when parked..

 Other ‘salty’ recalls

 Salt was also the culprit of a recent Ford recall of its 2013-2017 Explorer SUVs.
-In that case, the substance corroded the bottom of the vehicles and caused their toe links – which form part of the and ensure that the cars go in the right direction – to snap.
+In that case, the substance corroded the bottom of the vehicles and caused their toe links – which form part of them and ensure that the cars go in the right direction – to snap.
 In May of last year, Mazda also pulled close to 50,000 cars off the market to replace faulty parts that could result in a loss of power steering.
 The recall also came about because of corrosion caused by road salt.

 Stalling, especially on the freeway, can increase the risk of a rear-end crash.
-Vehicles with a broken drive shaft could also roll away if parked on a slope without engaging the emergency brake.
+Vehicles with a broken driveshaft could also roll away if parked on a slope without engaging the emergency brake.

 As of November 24, 2020, 152 owners have sent Honda warranty claims relating to this issue.
 Honda has received 10 additional reports of drive shaft breakage, but none describe any accidents or injuries.

 Repair parts are not yet available for all the recalled vehicles.
 Owners will have to wait until February 1 to find out more about how to get this defect fixed.
 When a repair does become available, it will be performed by a Honda dealer for free.
 Honda will reimburse owners who have already repaired corroded drive shafts.